 Dig Post Holes

 So, you will be digging down 24 inches to account for the depth of the post, plus another 4 inches for a bed of landscape gravel.
-The hole for the four-by-four posts should be about 12 inches in diameter.
+The hole for the 4-by-4 posts should be about 12 inches in diameter.

 -